£

 In both cases, the goal is to silence the warnings and stop the vehicle going into limp mode or refusing to start.
 What they don’t tell you is that the underlying fault is still there — and the vehicle is now running outside the emissions standards it was approved for.

-If you’re not sure how the system is meant to work in the first place, our guide to common AdBlue system faults is a good starting point.
+If you’re not sure how the AdBlue system is meant to work in the first place, our guide to common AdBlue system faults in modern diesels is a useful starting point before making any decisions.

-Another major disadvantage is how an undeclared AdBlue delete can affect your insurance:
+Another major disadvantage of AdBlue delete is how an undeclared modification can affect your insurance:

 • Most policies require you to declare material modifications.
-An AdBlue delete is a clear change to the emissions system.
+An AdBlue delete is a clear change to the emissions system and arguably to the vehicle’s legal roadworthiness.

 • If a serious accident leads to an engineer’s report, a visible emulator box or obvious software tampering can give your insurer grounds to refuse a claim.

-• In a worst‑case scenario, you could be personally liable for third‑party costs if the insurer walks away.
+• In a worst‑case scenario, you could be personally liable for third‑party costs if the insurer walks away from the policy.

-From a mechanical and electronic point of view, AdBlue deletes introduce their own set of problems.
+From a mechanical and electronic point of view, AdBlue deletes introduce their own set of reliability problems — separate from the legal risks entirely.

 4.1 Hiding real faults instead of fixing them

 The most obvious disadvantage is that a delete hides the symptoms, not the cause.
-Common issues
+Common underlying issues like:

 • Crystallised AdBlue blocking injectors or lines.